Valley Fort RFC: Valley Fort Club Structure and Teams

 Our Youth teams train on Tuesday and Thursday evenings as well as on Sundays.
-For boys, individual teams are fielded at the at U13, U14, U16 and U19 age-groups.
+For boys, individual teams are fielded in the U13, U14, U16 and U19 age-groups.
 For girls, teams are combined at the U14 and U16 age group level.
 In many of these age groups, both Premiership and Championship teams are fielded.

 The season is split into three main parts: